victorrgez/terraform/README.md

 To Do:

-- [ ] Move boot disk from VM to persistent_disks.tf
 - [ ] How to delete firewalls in use when deleting VPC
-- [ ] See more options for outputs.tf
 - [ ] How to allow http by default VM instance
 - [ ] How to create/choose workspace
 - [ ] What is exactly terraform module